 Using semi-conductor threads and touch-sensitive textile additions, companies can create these remarkable feats of innovation.
 They can design fabrics of all kinds to become responsive and interconnected with other technology.

 Owing to the rise in IoT devices, we’re also seeing greater demand for smart apparel.
 Jackets that can talk, shoes that can teach us stride mechanics and smart bands that analyze sweat – are just some of the innovations that are in development.
 The technology leverages low-energy Bluetooth as well, creating more interconnectivity within the system.

 Outside of the brand integrations and one-off experiments, the large-scale adoption of smart fashion is yet to be seen.
 While many industries are creating B2B integrations, B2C space is still open for disruption.
-We’re seeing innovation from crowdfunding platforms and experimental fashion, but no single trends have yet emerged.
+We’re seeing innovation from crowdfunding platforms and experimental fashion, but no single trend has yet emerged.

 The fashion industry needs to take up the challenge of utilization and think of out-of-the-box solutions to everyday problems.
-Fashion can help alleviate the critical issues behind much of the consumer pain-points these days.
+Fashion can help alleviate the critical issues behind many of the consumer pain points these days.
 Fashion can also create innovation in the space of wearables, combining various tech solutions into one integrated apparel.